Lucy Hope (footballer): Return to Hibernian (2016–2018)

 In January 2016, Hope returned to Hibernian.
 On 5 October 2016, she made her UEFA Women's Champions League debut in a 6–0 loss to Bayern Munich.
 She played a crucial role in Hibernian's 2017–18 UEFA Women's Champions League campaign, scoring four goals in three matches.

 Bristol City (2018–2019)

 Hope joined Bristol City in July 2018.
 On 19 August 2018, she scored twice in her debut against Leicester City in the FA WSL Cup.
 On 9 September 2018, she made her league debut and scored the winning goal in a 1–0 victory against Brighton & Hove Albion.
 She ended the campaign as the team's leading goalscorer with seven league goals and twelve in all competitions.
 In May 2019, it was announced Hope was to leave Bristol after just one season.

 Everton (2019–)

 On 4 July 2019, Everton announced they had signed Hope to a two-year deal.
+On 1 July 2025, she signed a new one year contract with the club.